The average car repair bill is $500, and that means many people go into debt to fix their vehicle.

 If you’ve been in an auto accident, make sure to claim for compensation.
 You can do this from your own car insurance, or if the accident is someone else’s fault, their insurance.

-Insurance claims can take a little time to sort out but will make sure your vehicle repairs are paid for without breaking into your savings account.
+Insurance claims can take a little time to sort out but will make sure your vehicle repairs are paid for without breaking into your savings account or using a credit card.

 2. Compare Repair Quotes